kaiosilveira/refactoring/README.md

 - **[Replace Subclass With Delegate](https://github.com/kaiosilveira/replace-subclass-with-delegate-refactoring)**: Inheritance is at the core of Object-Oriented Programming, and it's the "go to" approach for most of the slight specific behaviors we want to isolate out of general, default ones.
 It has it's downsides, though: you can only vary in one dimension.
 Delegation helps in cases where we need to vary in multiple axis, and brings with it the benefit of a more structured separation of concerns, with reinforced indirection.

+- **[Replace Superclass With Delegate](https://github.com/kaiosilveira/replace-superclass-with-delegate-refactoring)**: Inheritance works so well that sometimes we make mistakes.
+Just because a class has some similarities with another, that doesn't mean that there's a true inheritance relationship between them.
+This refactoring helps with breaking these wrong links.

 ---

 ### Appendix: Useful commands when cloning this codebase locally